jundalisay/spblist/content/en/research/keynes/general-theory/chapter-03b.md

 - This brings us to my theory of interest rates.
 - It explains why interest rates do not automatically fall to the appropriate level.
 Book 4 will discuss this.

-> *Superphysics Note: In Classical Economics, falling interest rates mean that profit rates are also falling.
+{{< n n="In Classical Economics, falling interest rates mean that profit rates are also falling.
 Keynes wrongly assumes that artificially low interest rates will drive investments.
 He fails to realize that investment has been corrupted by profit maximization which renders his solution impotent.
-The focus is only for Marginal Effciency of Capital
+The focus is only for Marginal Effciency of Capital" >}}

 Thus, 3 main gaps in our existing knowledge are: